Paging in MAUI DataGrid (SfDataGrid)

 Display mode

 The visibility of the numeric and navigation buttons can be personalized by using the SfDataPager.DisplayMode property.
-All the buttons will be visible by default.
+The default value is FirstLastPreviousNextNumeric, which displays all navigation and numeric buttons.

 Property Value Description